wp-plugins/wysija-newsletters/readme.txt

-=== Wysija Newsletters for WordPress ===
+=== Wysija Newsletters ===
 Contributors: wysija
 Tags: newsletter, email, emailing, smtp
 Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: 0.9
+Stable tag: 0.9.1

 This plugin does one thing well: create and send newsletters from WordPress.
 Easily.

 == Description ==

 We update our code regularly.
 This plugin is still in beta.
-[Feedbacks welcomed](http://www.wysija.com/contact/)
+[Feedbacks welcomed](http://www.wysija.com/contact/).
+We have a dedicated [support site](http://support.wysija.com/) where we'll be happy to help.

 = Features =